Introduction to Thread Life Cycle in Java

 - Thread Constructor produces a thread through a new state.

 - Calling begin the method in Thread can make it through the runnable state.

-- Thread ends once run method terminates.
+- The thread ends once the run method terminates.

 What is Thread?